greymd/tmux-xpanes/README.md

 #### Use SSH with ignoring alert message

 `--ssh` option is helpful to ignore the alert message from OpenSSH.
 It is not required to answer yes/no question against it.
-Use it if you are fully sure that destination host is reliable one.
+Use it if you are fully sure that the connection is reliable one.

 ```sh
 $ xpanes --ssh myuser1@host1 myuser2@host2